 What Does Health Care Reform Mean to You in Contra Costa County?

-The Affordable Care Act (ACA) which is often called Health Care Reform takes effect January 2014.
-There are two major parts that will affect the way you can get coverage for yourself and your family.
-Medi-Cal will be expanded to cover more people, even childless adults, and insurance companies will be offering options for enrollment in state run exchanges.
+The Affordable Care Act (ACA) which is often called Health Care Reform/ObamaCare took effect January 2014.
+There are two major parts that affect the way you can get coverage for yourself and your family.
+Medi-Cal was expanded to cover more people, even childless adults, and insurance companies offered options for enrollment in state run exchanges.
 The State of California set up CoveredCA as a state run exchange or marketplace where you can purchase your health coverage.

-There are 5 key facts that you should know about getting health coverage through CoveredCA:
+There are 4 key facts that you should know about getting health coverage through CoveredCA:

 - You may qualify for financial help from the government to buy health insurance and you should expect to pay at least a part of your healthcare coverage.